Want to make the transition to a climate-friendly home, but not sure where to start? Get Your Electrification Roadmap®

 Ready to get started?
 Join us in building a brighter future by electrifying everything, starting with homes.
 Your choice today shapes our collective tomorrow!

-Colorado State Heat Pump Rebate Tax Credit Filing Instructions
+Colorado Heat Pump Tax Credit: Filing Guide

 *Disclaimer: While we provide guidance, it’s crucial to seek advice from a tax professional regarding individual tax situations.
 Our presentation doesn’t assume liability for your specific tax circumstances.